robertop/chaperone4php/doc/04-bulk-operations.md

 PHP framework that we are using; that is fine until the need arises to handle thousands of records in an efficient manner.
 ORMs do not make it easy to handle SELECTs of thousands of rows because of the "hydration" process; mapping columns in result set to PHP variables.
-BackendProject comes with a BaseDatabaseQuery class that allows you to easily define queries that allow iterating through results in an efficient manner.
+Chaperone4php comes with a BaseDatabaseQuery class that allows you to easily define queries that allow iterating through results in an efficient manner.